 - Process Tracing Methods

-Additionally, we design instruction and develop training, especially web-based educational technology solutions.
+We also design instruction and develop training, especially web-based educational technology solutions.
 These efforts are closely tied with our research activities.
 Our scientific effort in this area is geared towards devising and testing approaches that promote application and transfer of general cognitive skills.

 In addition to designing training systems for government clients, our scientists created Thinker Academy, a publicly available website offering interactive, online courses to help teens improve their learning and thinking skills.